| By Dave Foxall

 Open Source Payroll Legal Implication #1: License Types

 There are at least 70 licenses currently officially acknowledged by the OSI; which (beyond the three fundamentals listed above) differ markedly in their details.
-These are the three most common licenses together with the percentage of currently existing open source projects using them as of 2011.
+These are the three most common licenses together with the percentage of currently existing open source projects.

 GNU General Public License (GPL)